Skwork75/Student-performance-tracker/README.md

 # Student Performance Tracker

 ## Overview
 The Student Performance Tracker is a Python and Flask-based web application that allows teachers to manage students, assign grades, calculate averages, and track performance.
 The application uses an SQLite database for storing student records and provides a simple web interface for interaction.
 The project is deployed on PythonAnywhere for online access.
-Final project of VaultofCodes internship.
+Final project of (VaultofCodes internship).

 **Live Demo:** [Student Performance Tracker](https://sk175.pythonanywhere.com/)